Advising & Student Resources

 - Undergraduate Student Bulletin (current) Previous bulletins are also available via menu link.

 To be considered for Graduation, you must submit an Application for Graduation.
 Information about the ceremony can be found on the Commencement webpage.

 Tools for Success

 - Writing is as much a hallmark of Philosophy and Religious Studies as rhetoric and discussions.
 It is also an integral part of good scholarship and professional success.
 At The Writing Center, consultants are available to help tweak papers or brainstorm ideas.

 - The Center for Academic Support and Advancement (CASA) offers many services at no charge.
 Students are strongly encouraged to take advantage of the opportunities for: tutoring and supplemental instruction; reading and study skills; testing and placement; workshops and assistance for English as a second language.

 - Check out our Philosophy Scholarships: James S. Churchill Philosophy Essay Contest and the Jean and Bill Bruening Philosophy Scholarship

 The American Philosophical Association (APA) offers valuable advice on their site for anyone interested in pursuing a degree in philosophy.
 Take a minute to read up on the various traditional fields of philosophy, modern needs for higher thinking, and much more.

 A minor in religious studies serves as excellent preparation for graduate study in the field as well as furnishing skills and knowledge highly valued in career paths as varied as law, social work, the ministry, education, the nonprofit sector, and journalism to name but a few.

-Links for Information & Research
+Further Information & Research